Forecast-it/handbook/how-we-work.md

 ## Retros

 Once a month we have a retrospective meeting for about one hour.
 At this meeting all Forecasters participate and this is where we reflect on how we're doing, how things are progressing and how we can improve the ways we're working, communicating, making decisions and so on.
 As always, it's a friendly setting where everyone is allowed to speak freely about anything.

+## Regular meetings

+Inviting people to regular meetings is something we try to refrain from.
+If you're invited to a meeting without a clear agenda or it's not been agreed to beforehand, then you're free to decline.

+Except for the events described above invitations to regular meetings is not something we typically do.
+If you invite people for a meeting, please have a clear goal and think about all the people's time and company money you're wasting for every minute it's not productive.

 ## Self-organizing, independent teams called chapters